2. Find a Teacher Who Understands Athletes

 “Sometimes you pick a class because the time that works for your schedule.
 But you might find yourself in a hot flow class for starters, and that might not be your best match,” she says.
 “Introductory, Level 1 classes are good for bringing you up to speed not just on what to do it and how to do it, but also why.”

-You can follow along with yoga classes online, but Rountree recommends taking a class in person at least every once in awhile to keep your practice fresh.
+You can follow along with yoga classes online, but Rountree recommends taking a class in person at least every once in awhile to keep your practice fresh, when you can do so safely.
 In-person classes also allow a teacher to help you make adjustments.
 Most importantly, do your due diligence with who the teacher is and how they teach, she says.
 “Not every yoga teacher will understand an athlete’s body.”

 3. Practice Regularly